Cinyan10/cinyan10/README.md

 My name is **Exa_qvq**, you can call me **Exa**. **cinyan10** is my ​specific ID.
 Non-CS major student of CUIT.
 - 🔭 I’m currently working on **study**
-- 🌱 I’m currently learning Java SE
+- 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on CS2 KZ Server stuffs
 - 🤔 I’m looking for help with **everything**
 - 💬 Ask me about ... idk